Pilot (Jericho)

-"Pilot" (titled some places as "Pilot: The First Seventeen Hours") is the first episode of season one and the pilot for the apocalyptic drama television series Jericho.
+"Pilot" (titled some places as "Pilot: The First Seventeen Hours") is the first episode of the first season and the pilot for the apocalyptic drama television series Jericho.
 The episode was broadcast by CBS on September 20, 2006 to approximately 11.66 million viewers.

 The pilot episode was filmed on location in Fillmore, California, while the standing sets for the town of Jericho were built at Calvert Studios in Van Nuys, California.